drupal-entity-training/event/index.md

     formatted date by using its `format()` method.
 If the same date format is to be used in multiple places on the site, hardcoding it here can lead to duplication or worse, inconsistent user interfaces.
-To prevent this, Drupal associates PHP date formats which machine-readable names to form a _Date format_ configuration entity.
+To prevent this, Drupal associates PHP date formats with machine-readable names to form a _Date format_ configuration entity.
 (More on configuration entities in general below.)
-That way the name, such as `short`, `medium` or `long` can be used without having to remember associated the PHP date format.
+That way the name, such as `short`, `medium` or `long` can be used without having to remember the associated PHP date format.
 This also allows changing the PHP date format later without having to update each place it is used.
 To utilize Drupal's date format system the `date.formatter` service can be used.
 Unfortunately, Drupal's date formatter